 If your organization is larger or has many different departments, it’s likely that not every new employee will need access to every app.
 Or employees may need different levels of access based on their seniority.
 This can make provisioning even more complicated because you need to customize the apps and access levels you grant to each new hire.Intelligent #automation can make onboarding new employees a breeze!
 Click To Tweet

 For more granular control over provisioning, you can create an approval workflow that requires input from the right person (like a hiring manager or team lead) before granting access.
 With Workbot, a chatbot we created so you can do work in other apps directly from Slack, the approval workflow can occur right in the chat console.
 Workbot is the only Slackbot to offer Verified User Access (VUA), a proprietary feature that requires approvers to authenticate their credentials before approving actions in other apps.
 With VUA, your approvals are always secure.

-A simple approval workflow would send a Slack message to the approver whenever a candidate is marked as “hired” in your HR app.
+A simple approval workflow would send a Slack message to the approver whenever a candidate is marked as “hired” in your HR app, like Workday.
 The message will ask whether they want to create a new user in ServiceNow, for example.
 Alternatively, the message can offer a drop-down menu of apps that the approver can choose from.
 The approver then uses buttons to choose whether to “accept” or “reject” the action.
 From there, Workato will automatically create a new user in the appropriate app.